Bizzlebin/TEAM/readme.txt

 Due By Saturday (2020-07-18)

 8. Template SRS, including all graphics (DS only).
+8.1.
+Sign the "High-Level Design Document Review History" for version 2 (CA, DS only).
 9. Template HLD, including all graphics (DS only).
+9.1.
+Sign the "Requirements Document Review History" for version 2 (LSD, LT, and DS only).

 +++
 Ground Rules